Plan Ahead and Prepare

 - Observe and obey all seasonal fire restrictions.

 - Observe wildlife from a distance.
 Do not follow or approach them.

 - Never feed animals.
 Feeding wildlife damages their health, alters natural behaviors, and exposes them to predators and other dangers.

-- Protect wildlife and your food by storing rations and trash in bear canisters.
+- Protect wildlife and your food by storing food, trash, and toiletries in bear-resistant food containers.